mattm/heroku-pgbackup-downloader/README.md

-# Heroku Backup Downloader
+# Heroku Postgres Backup Downloader

-This Ruby script creates a new backup of your Heroku app's database and downloads it to your local computer.
+This Ruby script creates a new backup of your Heroku app's Postgres database and downloads it to your local computer.

 ## How it works